Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

 hence $\ff_1\in U'$ and $\ff_2\in V'$.
 We can use the duality pairing in both equations and sum:

 i.e.,

 This expression defines a bilinear form

 where $W:=U\times V$ and $\ff$ is the functional defined by the sum of $\ff_1$ and $\ff_2$.
-In the following we will always assume $a$ and $d$ to be continuous and coercive (i.e., the discrete operator $A$ and $D$ to be positive definite), and the monolithic operator $\mathcal{A}$ to be trivially well-posed by assuming its continuity and coercivity.
-This can be a consequence of the hypotheses introduced for the dual-porosity or the quad-Laplacian model problems, or, more in general by assuming that there exist a coercivity constant $\alpha_\AA>0$ such that
+In the following, we will always assume $a(\cdot,\cdot)$ and $d(\cdot,\cdot)$ to be continuous and coercive with coercivity constants $\alpha_a$ and $\alpha_d$, respectively (i.e., the discrete operator $A$ and $D$ to be positive definite), and the monolithic operator $\mathcal{A}$ to be trivially well-posed by assuming its continuity and coercivity.
+This can be a consequence of the hypotheses introduced for the dual-porosity or the quad-Laplacian model problems, or, more in general, by assuming that there exists a coercivity constant $\alpha_\AA>0$ such that